maripisravankumar/WhatsApp-Text-Analysis/README.md

-# WhatsApp-Text-Analysis
-Text &amp; sentiment analysis of WhatsApp chat data.
+ Analysis of Text &amp; sentiment analysis of WhatsApp chat data.